BLaurenB/quantified-self/README.md

 #### AXE Accessibility
 * HTML and CSS contain no accessibility violations

+## The Back End
+ Data is called from and saved to a back end hosted at: https://qs-backend-express.herokuapp.com/api/v1/meals

+ The API was created from scratch in Express to mimic an existing Rails Back End.
+ See repo for more: [BackEnd](https://github.com/abarnes26/quantified-self-express-backend)

 ## Fork and Run this repo
 Start by forking and cloning this repo, then cd into the project directory.